Top five football centric stadiums in India

 Several football stadiums are currently being built and we take a look at the five best operational football centric stadiums:

 The stadium named in honour of Dr. Babasaheb Ambedkar is a football stadium in New Delhi, India.
 Opened in 2007 it has a listed capacity of 35,000.

-The stadium has played hosts to many matches including in tournaments like the Nehru Cup.
+The stadium has played host to many matches, including in tournaments like the Nehru Cup.